About this course

-Fines of up to €20m or 4% of your global turnover could be imposed.
-If you have not prepared for the GDPR you will be exposing your organisation to those massive fines and the public relations nightmare that is sure to follow.
+Fines of up to £17.5m or 4% of your global turnover could be imposed.
+If you do not follow the GDPR you will be exposing your organisation to those massive fines and the public relations nightmare that is sure to follow.
 Your reputation could be ruined.

-Why is Data Protection compliance training important?
+Why is data protection compliance training important?

 Today’s technology is becoming increasingly more advanced which makes computer systems harder to penetrate.
 Hackers now rely heavily on human error.

-Training is essential as an employee must comply with the new law and understand the risks to the organisation’s reputation, the fines the organisation may face and their own personal risk of disciplinary action or even dismissal if they are involved in a data breach.
+Training is essential as an employee must comply with the law and understand the risks to the organisation’s reputation, the fines the organisation may face and their own personal risk of disciplinary action or even dismissal if they are involved in a data breach.

-Who needs Data Protection training?
+Who needs data protection training?